tparsons9/Econometrics/README.md

   - Chernozhukov: L10.
 Nonlinear Panel Data
 * **Papers**
   - Hausman, J., and W. Taylor.
 1981.
 "Panel Data and Unobservable Individual Effects."
 Econometrica, 49(6): 1377-1398.
   - Griliches, Z., and J. Hausman.
 1986.
 "Errors in Variables in Panel Data."
 Journal of Econometrics, 31: 93-118.
+  - Edelman, Benjamin.
+2012.
+“Using Internet data for economic research.”
+Journal of Economic Perspectives, 26: 189-206.
+  - Einav, Liran, and Jonathan Levin.
+2013.
+“The Data Revolution and Economic Analysis.”
+NBER Working Paper #19035.
+  - Lambrecht, Anja, and Catherine Tucker.
+2018.
+“Field Experiments in Marketing.”
+In Handbook of Marketing Analytics.
+Eds Natalie Mizik and Dominique Hanssens.**+**
+  - Reiss, Peter C. 2011.
+“Descriptive, Structural, and Experimental Empirical Methods in Marketing Research.”
+Marketing Science, 30 (6): 950-964.**+**
 * **Assignments**
   -  None